GylanSalih/Website-Portfolio/Readme.md

 🏆 Award-Winning Responsive Portfolio.
 My Self-coded and crafted website, made with passion for the #OpenSource community.
 Free to use and customize. 🍀❤️ Mission: AWRP

 Here's why:
-* Card Design Projects
+* Innovative Card Design Projects
-  - In Diffrent Perspectives and Ways.
-* Sync Scrolling
-  - While you type, LivePreview will automatically scroll to the current location you're editing.
-* Syntax highlighting
+  - Showcases your work with visually striking card designs, each offering a unique perspective and style.
+* Dynamic Header & Navigation Menu
+  - Features an animated header and menu for a modern, engaging user experience.
+* Integrated Gallery & Lightbox
 * Dark/Light mode
-* Animated Header & Menu
-* Gallery & Lightbox
 * Holographic Card Design
-* Full screen mode
-  - Write distraction free.
+  - Utilizes holographic effects to create a visually appealing and futuristic look for your project cards.
-* Responsive for Mobile, Tablet and PC
+* Responsive Design
-  - Windows, macOS and Linux ready.
+  - Fully optimized for various devices, including mobile, tablet, and PC, ensuring a consistent experience across Windows, macOS, and Linux.

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!
+I'll be adding more in the near future.
+You may also suggest changes by forking this repo and creating a pull request or opening an issue (Enhancement Tag).

 <p align="right">
   <a href="#readme-top">